 Participants observed that accurate knowledge and understanding of the cause of earthquakes eliminates misconceptions and shapes attitudes towards earthquakes.
 For instance, people who perceive earthquakes as natural acts or punishment from God for wrongful deeds may respond inappropriately towards earthquake risk reduction.
 Such misguided measures might include avoiding sin, an incorrect approach to risk reduction.
 Moreover, a well-informed population is more likely to take appropriate actions, thereby reducing deaths and injuries, the primary aim of earthquake risk reduction.
 Benouar (2004) and Onuma et al. (2017) posited that community awareness may either mitigate or exacerbate impacts, significantly influencing other preparedness activities, such as planning and resource allocation.

-The findings are congruent with those of Ardalan and Sohrabizadeh (2016), who, in assessing household preparedness, came up with a parameter (question) that aimed to understand whether household members knew what to do indoors and outdoors during an earthquake.
+The findings are consistent with those of Ardalan and Sohrabizadeh (2016), who, in assessing household preparedness, developed a parameter (question) to determine whether household members knew what to do indoors and outdoors during an earthquake.
 Similarly, Patrisina et al. (2018) included citizens’ knowledge among the three critical factors in assessing individual preparedness in a tsunami-prone area.

 Considering that most earthquake-related fatalities result from house collapses (Cosgrave, 2013; Shapira et al., 2018), it is crucial to be aware of walls and tall buildings during and after seismic events.
 Consequently, this indicator weighs high, emphasizing the necessity of prioritizing attention toward such structures.
 Moreover, the urban areas with their high building density pose a higher risk from buildings than other indicators.
 Thus, it is vital to prioritize and thoroughly assess awareness regarding the importance of avoiding walls in such areas.